German Propaganda Archive Calvin University

 Lieutenant Wendler, a young, boyish-looking blond officer who has already earned the Iron Cross, First Class, during a mission over England, is speaking.
 “Well, comrades, I’ve been there only three days and still do not know your large- four-engined planes very well.
 But I am looking forward to our first flight over the Atlantic.”
 Turning to Lieutenant Herrmann, he says: “ I hear that you were flying the ‘Condor’ even before the war?”
 Lieutenant Herrmann, a thin North German of about 28 years, takes a sip of coffee and lights a cigarette, since the Captain and his aide are done eating.

 “You’re right, Wendler.
-I was an engineer back home, and was a test pilot for Focke-Wulf back in Bremen for several years.
+I was an engineer back home, and was a test pilot for Focke-Wulf in Bremen for several years.
 I flew some of the first ‘Condors.’
 When they were remodeled into long-range bombers during the war, I was transferred here from a reconnaissance group.
 I was delighted when the captain gave me command of his machine.”

 “Well,” the captain said, “when I saw from your papers that you knew the big bird from back home, I wanted you for my pilot.
 My former pilot had to leave after a long illness.
 But tell us something about the “Condor.”
 The others will be interested, I’m sure.”

 “Certainly, Captain.
 The growth of air traffic required long-range aircraft that could withstand hard use.
-Focke-Wulf, which had a long history of good passenger aircraft, went to work on a four-engined plane.
+Focke-Wulf, which had a long history as a good passenger aircraft, went to work on a four-engined plane.
 I think you know that our ‘Condor’ was designed by their Focke-Wulf’s lead engineer, Kurt Tank.
 He also designed other first-rate military aircraft.

 The construction process was kept quiet until one fine day the big four-engined bird stood on the runway.
 We test pilots had our chance.
 Beginning with short flights that grew longer, we flew the ‘Condor’ over all of Germany.
 We saw how high it could go, and tested all the safety elements.
 After a while, we were ready for the first long flight.
 You may recall that Captain Henke and Captain v.
 Moreau, who later was successful in the Spanish Civil War, earned international attention by flying from Berlin to New York and back again.